-BSOD or Blue Screen of Death is an error screen displayed on a Windows computer system after a fatal system error.
+The infamous blue screen of death is an error screen displayed on a Windows computer system after a fatal system error.

-Writers have something called a WSOD or White Screen of Death.
-It looks something like this:
+Writers, on the other hand, have to worry about something we like to call the White Screen of Death.
+It looks something like this...

-It’s the most complicated set of emotions a person will ever face.
-To stare at that screen, not even a single word passing between your ears, your mind just as white and innocent as the screen itself.
-It’s terrifying.
-It’s the sort of agony they reserve to those select few who make it to the deepest circle of Hell.
-Maybe even they are exempt from such terror.
+To stare at that screen, not even a single word passing between your ears, your mind just as white and innocent as the screen itself...

-Writing a book is certainly not for the faint of heart, but if you've always wondered if there are some strategic and tactical ways to improve your odds of writing a good book, consider this to be the ultimate guide.
+If you've always wondered if there are some strategic and tactical ways to improve your odds of writing a good book, consider this tutorial to be your ultimate guide.